 4.3 Protection of the Complainant and Others

 Regardless of whether UNM determines that research misconduct occurred, reasonable efforts will be undertaken to protect complainants who made allegations of scientific misconduct in good faith and others who cooperate in good faith with inquiries and investigations of such allegations.
 The Vice President for Research or HSC Vice President for Research, or designee, will also take appropriate steps during the inquiry and investigation to prevent retaliation against the complainant.
 If a complainant believes that retaliation was threatened, attempted, or occurred, they may file a complaint with the UNM Internal Audit Department.

 4.4 Allegations Made in Bad Faith

 If relevant, the Vice President for Research or HSC Vice President for Research will determine whether the complainant’s allegation of research misconduct was made in good faith.
 If an allegation was made in bad faith, appropriate disciplinary action will be taken in accordance with UNM policies and procedures.
 If the complainant is not associated with UNM, appropriate organizations or authorities may be notified and administrative or legal action considered.

 5. Other Considerations

 5.1 Requirements for Reporting to ORI When Funding from PHS Is Involved

-5.1.1 The decision to initiate an investigation must be reported in writing to the Director of the ORI, on or before the date the investigation begins.
+5.1.1 The decision to initiate an investigation must be reported in writing to the Director of the ORI, within thirty (30) calendar days of finding that an investigation is warranted.
 The notification must include at a minimum the name of the person(s) against whom the allegations have been made, the general nature of the allegation, and the PHS application or grant number(s) involved.